What is artificial streaming?

 What are the consequences of artificial streaming?

 There’s no better way to rip off the band-aid than by talking about how artificial streaming can affect artists’ royalty payments.
 Digital music services have methods for identifying artificial streaming and they will not pay out for any streams that they’ve deemed to be artificial or inorganic.
+Additional actions may include the removal of tracks with artificial streams from digital platforms, account closure for repeated violations, and potential deductions from the UnitedMasters Wallet if platforms like Spotify impose penalties.

 If digital music services determine that your content has been involved in artificial streaming, they may take additional actions such as correcting your streaming numbers to remove artificial streams, and/or removing your content from their platforms.
-(You can see what Spotify has to say about this here).

 Engaging in artificial streaming (or any other activities that involve misrepresentation, misconduct, deception, fraud, or other inappropriate conduct) is also a violation of UnitedMasters’ Terms of Use and will result in the suspension or cancelation of your UnitedMasters account and the withholding or forfeiture of funds.